-If you or your spouse is filing for divorce in Dallas, Texas, and one or both of you have large assets, properties or businesses, these issues can complicate your case.
-Not all attorneys are equipped to deal with complex and contested divorces, but Katie L. Lewis has handled countless cases involving:
+If you or your spouse are filing for divorce in Dallas, and one or both of you have large assets, properties or businesses, these issues can complicate your case.
+Instead of taking chances with your future, get the representation you need at .
+We have the skill and dedication necessary to handle any divorce.

 - High-asset divorce

 - Complex property and asset division

 - Divorce involving complex retirement accounts